dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - AI is about machines mimicing human intelligent behaviour
 - ML is the subset of AI that uses statistical methods to infer patterns from data
-- Deep Learning is an example of ML that most often uses one or more layers of an artificial neural networks for modelling machine learning
 - Big Data transition to machine learning
-- Deep Learning (neural network modelling) is an example of generalizing learning
+- Deep Learning is most often about artificial neural networks, mimicing some aspects of biological neurons

 <!-- .slide: data-state="normal" class="centered" -->